lias-laboratory/biogitom/Docs/BioGITOM_New_Task__with_Embeddings_Guide.md

 **Format:**
 The file must contain a header row with the following:
-- The first column is an index generated using one ot encoding corresponding to classe.json file.
+- The first column is an index generated using one-hot encoding corresponding to entries in the classes.json file.
 - Remaining columns must be floating-point values representing the embedding vector.

 Example: